 by Steven Doyle

-It’s haunting that there are so few weeks left in 2016.
+It’s haunting that there are merely weeks remaining in 2017.
 This means cooler temps, Fall parties and terrifying romps through DFW’s best haunted houses.

 Most haunted houses have two prices, one for regular admission, and a second speed pass price to exit through the long lines that you will surely meet.
 Jump in the haunted pit of horrors for a list of our local favorites.
 If you wish to add to our list send us an email.
 Continue reading

 by Dorothy Hernandez